-According to Jim Collins, getting right people in the team is the foundation of every company to transform from Good to Great.
-Companies not only need to get right people but also they need to get rid of wrong people.
+According to Jim Collins, getting the right people in the team is the foundation of every company to transform from Good to Great.
+Companies not only need to get the right people but also they need to get rid of the wrong people.

-When companies recruit right people they no longer need to define a clear path for them as they will eventually find a right path to success.
+When companies recruit right people they no longer need to define a clear path for them as they will eventually find the right path to success.

-Let’s take an example of Wells Fargo, when their CEO Dick Cooley realized that getting best and passionate people into the organisation is the only way to prevail from the imminent deregulations of the banking industry.
+Let’s take an example of Wells Fargo when their CEO Dick Cooley realized that getting best and passionate people into the organization is the only way to prevail from the imminent deregulations of the banking industry.

 The Stockdale Paradox

 Stockdale Paradox is a concept of confronting hard facts while maintaining faith.
-Stockdale Paradox was first introduced by the US Admiral who was captured during Vietnam War.
-During that time he was continuously tortured by the enemy and he was not sure whether he will be able to see his family again.
-But under hostile circumstances he never loose hope and he knew one day he will see his family again but didnt know when.
+Stockdale Paradox was first introduced by the US Admiral who was captured during the Vietnam War.
+He was continuously tortured by the enemy and he was not sure whether he will be able to see his family again.
+But under hostile circumstances, he never loses hope and he knew one day he will see his family again but didn’t know when.

-But one thing which kept him alive and didn’t allow his spirit to die down was the fact that he never indulge himself in foolish optimism like his fellow soldiers.
+Only one thing kept him alive and didn’t allow his spirit to die down was the fact that he never indulged himself in foolish optimism like his fellow soldiers.